 Grace utilizes anti-plagiarism software within the Canvas LMS.
-Assignments submitted by students will be checked by the Turnitin software to look for content that is copied from other primary sources.
+Assignments submitted by students will be checked by the Turnitin software to look for content that is copied from other primary sources or other students' work.
 Professors will then look for proper footnoted citations in Turabian format.